winstonsummers/scriptLib/README.md

         - ts
         - reducer file
         - hooks
-        - setup with index file and so on.
+        - setup with a index file, component and so on.
     - maybe create an interactive tool...
-        - existing and expanded functions could serve as commands as well as the helpers to an interactive tool
+        - existing and expanded functions could serve as commands AND as the helpers to an interactive tool

+\
 \
 -- Thank you and goodnight!